PCSX2/pcsx2-net-www/docs/setup/windows.md

 ## Build from source (Advanced users)

 :::tip
-For details on building PCSX2 from source, check out our [GitHub Wiki](https://github.com/PCSX2/pcsx2/wiki/12-Building-on-Windows).
+For details on building PCSX2 from source, check out the [Building PCSX2 page](../advanced/building.md#building-on-windows)
 :::